A-nyaC/DisturbedYoutubeVideoDetection/README.md

 print("How many SuitableVideos have transcripts : ",len(suitableTranscripts))
 ```

-# Open the video capture
+# Making Frames from a video
 ```
                 capture = cv2.VideoCapture(video_path)